JoePalmeras66/BackendServer/README.md

-# Spring-Boot + Thymeleaf + Spring Data REST Example Project
+# Spring Boot + Thymeleaf + Spring Data REST Example Project

 This project depicts the Spring Boot + Thymeleaf Example with Spring Data REST and JPA Example.
 H2 in-memory database is used in this example.